 As these HR tools will be used by employees themselves, they will have to feature a user interface that is both easy to use and compelling; otherwise employees will simply not engage with them.
 Purchasing software that is hard to use, requires lots of training or if not fully integrated with the existing environment is a waste of money, as employees won’t use it.
 Just like modern consumers, speed and efficiency are top priorities to these employees.

 The most effective technology will also be fun to use and game-like.
 Millennials have more social work habits and tend to value openness in the workplace.
 Software that promotes fun and collaboration will likely be adopted more enthusiastically by this demographic.

 Mobile is overtaking desktop as the most popular engagement device across markets.
-HR tech will have to keep up by offering apps for job applicants and current employees; Glassdoor estimates that 45 percent of all candidates now apply for jobs using mobile devices.
+HR tech will have to keep up by offering apps for job applicants and current employees; Indeed estimates that 60% of percent of all job searches come from mobile devices.

 “Appifying” your HR systems will be essential for enhancing candidate quality, as well as for employee productivity and retention.
 Emotion monitoring apps, for example, work in a similar way to staff surveys, in that they are an accurate and convenient way to understand sentiment in your workforce, and can be used to guide management when making structural changes.

 When choosing a provider, make sure the app has an intuitive user experience.
 Remember, mobility is not about the device, it's about people!